Agoric/documentation/main/guides/orchestration/getting-started/contract-walkthrough/send-anywhere.md

 - `seat`: The Zoe seat representing the assets to be transferred.
 - `offerArgs`: Includes details about the destination chain and address.

-The `sendIt` function performs several important steps:
+The `sendIt` function performs following important steps:

 ### Offer Validation and Setup

 Upon receiving an offer, the `sendIt` function:
-TODO: link here

-- Validates the offer arguments using [endo]() pattern-matching to ensure the correct structure is submitted (lines 17-18 in send-anywhere.flows.js).
+- Validates the offer arguments using [endo's pattern-matching library](https://github.com/endojs/endo/tree/master/packages/patterns) to ensure the correct structure is submitted.
-  TODO: link here
 - Retrieves the `proposal` from the seat, extracting the asset (`brand` and `amount`) being transferred.
 - The contract ensures that the asset brand is registered on the local chain by querying the chain’s asset registry (`vbank`).
 If not, the contract throws an error and exits the transaction.
 - If a local account for the contract doesn’t already exist, the function creates one.